What is a space?

 In GitBook, a space is a project where you can start organizing your ideas.
-Imagine it as a virtual book where you can start writing pages simultaneously with other members or individually with rich-content and rich-text.
+Imagine it as a virtual book where you can start writing pages individually or collaborate asynchronously with your team members.

 Duplicating a space